 “Never mind.”
-Staring out the window, Cat thought about how Liz was both his disease and the cure.
-Then he noticed a Renault parked under a streetlamp.
+Cat was thinking about how Liz was both his disease and the cure.
+He looked out the window and noticed a late-model Renault parked under a streetlamp.
 It was the same shade of red as Liz’s bra the night they first met.

 “So,” said Yves, “that’s that then.
-Leave all this behind and move on.”
+Leave this sorry mess behind and move on.”

 Cat stared at the Renault.

 Yves now thought it advisable to lighten the mood.
-He said, “You know, Cat, I say this with a perfect record as a straight male, but you’re a good looking guy.
+He said, “You know, Cat, I speak to you here as a totally straight male, but you’re a good-looking guy.
 Ha ha.
 So what are you waiting for?
 All those great women out there!
 Seriously.
 I’ve seen you in action.
 So forget about Liz.
 Find someone new.
 Right?”

-“So you’re going to get a grip, right?
-You absolutely know what you have to do, then, right?”
+“So you’re getting a grip, right?
+You absolutely know what you have to do, right?”

 “Right,” Cat said.
 He stood erect.
 “I know what I have to do.
-I’m quitting my job and moving to Vienna.”
+I’m quitting the news agency and moving to Vienna.”

 Storms delayed Cat’s flight then diverted it to Milan.
 But winds kept the plane idling on Milan’s runway.
 A thunderstorm brewed, electrifying the air.
 The plane took off while it still could, bucking and jolting, pitching and rolling throughout its ascent.
 Behind him a baby howled like its lungs would burst.

 He knew this pursuit of Liz was the biggest gamble of his young life.
-When he’d requested their Viennese home phone number and address, the U.N. politely but firmly reminded him that its privacy rules forbade such disclosures.
+When he’d requested her Viennese home phone number and address, the U.N. politely but predictably reminded him that its privacy rules forbade such disclosures.
 His personal contacts at the Palais des Nations couldn’t or wouldn’t help him.

 It suddenly dawned on him he should have bribed somebody.
 Would bribery work in squeaky-clean Switzerland?
 Unlikely.
-It might in Vienna, you never know.
+But in Vienna you never know.
 Whatever it takes.
 Whatever it takes.

 The plane pitched violently as the chief flight attendant reminded everyone yet again to ensure their seat belts were secure-aaaaaah!-ly fastened.

-Cat ignored the brutal turbulence.
+Cat somehow ignored the brutal turbulence.
 His mind was on his final conversation back in Yves’s apartment.

 “I have to find her,” he’d said after his shock announcement.
-“I have to see if there’s any chance for us.
-I can’t stay in this darkness.”
+“I have to see if there’s still a chance for us.
+I cannot stay in this darkness.”

 Yves sat him down.